-Form 2106.
+When to use Form 2106.
 To report employee business expenses, you must file Form 2106 (see Form 2106-EZ, later) if any of the following apply:

-- You were not reimbursed by your employer for your expenses (amounts included in box 1 of your Form W-2 are not considered reimbursements) and: - a) You are claiming job-related travel, transportation, meal, or entertainment expenses, - b) You are a qualified performing artist (see Performing Artists, earlier), or - c) You are an individual with a disability and are claiming impairment-related
+- 1) You were not reimbursed by your employer for your expenses (amounts included in box 1 of your Form W-2 are not considered reimbursements) and: - You are claiming job-related travel, transportation, meal, or entertainment expenses, - You are a qualified performing artist (see Performing Artists, earlier), or - You are an individual with a disability and are claiming impairment-related work expenses (see Impairment-Related Work Expenses under Deductions Not Subject to the 2% Limit, earlier). - 2) You were reimbursed for your expenses by your employer, and your deductible expenses are more than your reimbursements.
+(Do not count reimbursements your employer included in box 1 of your Form W-2.) - 3) You were reimbursed for your expenses by your employer, you used a car or other vehicle in your job during the year and used the same vehicle in an earlier year for business purposes, and:

-- work expenses (see Impairment-Related Work Expenses under Deductions Not Subject to the 2% Limit, earlier). - You were reimbursed for your expenses by your employer, and your deductible expenses are more than your reimbursements.
-(Do not count reimbursements your employer included in box 1 of your Form W-2.) - 3) You were reimbursed for your expenses by your employer, you used a car or other vehicle in your job during the year and used the same vehicle in an earlier year for business purposes, and: - a) You used the actual expense method in the first year you used the vehicle for business, or - b) You used a depreciation method other than straight line for this vehicle in any prior year.
+- You used the actual expense method in the first year you used the vehicle for business, or - You used a depreciation method other than straight line for this vehicle in any prior year.

-Do not file Form 2106 if none of your expenses are deductible because of the 2% limit on miscellaneous itemized deductions.
+When not to use Form 2106.
+Do not file Form 2106 if:

+- 1) None of your expenses are deductible because of the 2% limit on miscellaneous itemized deductions, - 2) Line 4 of Form 2106 is your only entry.